clubcapra/capra_co2_ros/README.md

 # capra_telaire_ros

-capra_co2_ros is a node to interact with a Telaire T6713 CO2 sensor using I2C.
+capra_co2_ros is a node to interact with a KS0457 keyestudio CCS811 Carbon Dioxide Air Quality sensor using I2C.

+## Documentation
+Documentation can be found on the [wiki page](https://wiki.keyestudio.com/KS0457_keyestudio_CCS811_Carbon_Dioxide_Air_Quality_Sensor) of the sensor.
+The [code of the library](https://www.dropbox.com/sh/or1jzflapzbdepd/AAAGrCZgyjPOtNyLYNcyzL90a/Libraries/CCS811?dl=0&preview=CCS811.cpp) was reproduced for a Jetson as we do not use an Arduino.

 ## Pin connections
-The Telaire sensor has six pins.
-The output of each pin is described in the [telaire document](doc/AAS-916-142A-Telaire-T67xx-CO2-Sensor-022719-web.pdf) found in the doc file.
-Connection was made by matching the pins of the sensor to the pins of the Jetson following [its GPIO header pinout plan](https://www.jetsonhacks.com/nvidia-jetson-agx-xavier-gpio-header-pinout/).
-The pins #5 and #6 were left unplugged since we don't use PWM and pin #6 doesn't need to be connected.

-Here we use the i2c communication bus, but the Telaire sensors allows you to use the pins with UART too.
+The CCS811 sensor has six pins.
+According to the wiki page, we only need to connect five pins: the ground (GND), the VCC, the data (SDA), the clock (SCL) and the WAKE pin.
+The WAKE needs to be connected to ground and the sensor feeds off 5V.

 ## Testing on the Jetson AGX Xavier